Last Updated on February 24, 2023 by Jim Ferri

 Deeper Into Habana Vieja

 Then I saw that many Cubans were only crossing the plaza to wander off into another neighborhood.
-I joined them as they led me along several different streets.
+So I joined them as they led me along several different streets.

 After walking a few short blocks, I wound up in a lively neighborhood filled with numerous little shops and stores, with music wafting from crowded bars.